surifirstpin/biplus_documentation/docs/SavingReports.md

 Filter are used to extract only specific data you want to view. this function is carried out by applying filters to reports.

-- **Filter** global filters added in this section is automatically reflected in the filter section of dashboard reports.
+- **Filter**  filters added in this section is automatically reflected in the filter section of dashboard reports.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/0cd869712c2e2db47b176cb6dda6dc83d8b0db1e/images/filter_reports.png)